-- M. The board should establish formal and transparent policies and procedures to ensure the independence and effectiveness of internal and external audit functions and satisfy itself on the integrity of financial and narrative statements.^a - N. The board should present a fair, balanced and understandable assessment of the company's position and prospects. - O. The board should establish procedures to manage risk, oversee the internal control framework, and determine the nature and extent of the principal risks the company is willing to take in order to achieve its long-term strategic objectives.
+- M. The board should establish formal and transparent policies and procedures to ensure the independence and effectiveness of internal and external audit functions and satisfy itself on the integrity of financial and narrative statements.6 - N. The board should present a fair, balanced and understandable assessment of the company's position and prospects. - O. The board should establish and maintain an effective risk management and internal control framework, and determine the nature and extent of the principal risks the company is willing to take in order to achieve its long-term strategic objectives.

-The reference to 'long-term' is new for the July 2018 version of the Code.
+Principle O has been amended to make the board responsible not only for establishing, but also for maintaining the effectiveness of, the risk management and internal control framework.

-24 The board should establish an audit committee of independent non-executive directors, with a minimum membership of three, or in the case of smaller companies, two^b.
-The chair of the board should not be a member.
+- 24. The board should establish an audit committee of independent non-executive directors, with a minimum membership of three, or in the case of smaller companies, two.7 The chair of the board should not be a member.
 The board should satisfy itself that at least one member has recent and relevant financial experience.
-The committee as a whole shall have competence relevant to the sector in which the company operates.

-The stipulation that the chair of the board should not be a member of the audit committee is new, as far as companies outside the FTSE 350 are concerned.

-- 25 The main roles and responsibilities of the audit committee should include: - monitoring the integrity of the financial statements of the company and any formal announcements relating to the company's financial performance, and reviewing significant financial reporting judgements contained in them; - providing advice (where requested by the board) on whether the annual report and accounts, taken as a whole, is fair, balanced and understandable, and provides the information necessary for shareholders to assess the company's
+The committee as a whole shall have competence relevant to the sector in which the company operates. - 25.
+The main roles and responsibilities of the audit committee should include: - monitoring the integrity of the financial statements of the company and any formal announcements relating to the company's financial performance, and reviewing significant financial reporting judgements contained in them; - providing advice (where requested by the board) on whether the annual report and accounts, taken as a whole, is fair, balanced and understandable, and provides the information necessary for shareholders to assess the company's position and performance, business model and strategy; - following the Audit Committees and the External Audit: Minimum Standard; - reviewing the company's risk management and internal control framework, unless expressly addressed by a separate board risk committee composed of independent non-executive directors, or by the board itself; - monitoring and reviewing the effectiveness of the company's internal audit function, or where there is not one, considering annually whether there is a need for one and making a recommendation to the board; and - reporting to the board on how it has discharged its responsibilities.

-^a The Board's responsibility to present a fair, balanced and understandable assessment extends to interim and other price-sensitive public records and reports to regulators, as well as to information required to be presented by statutory instruments.
+6 The board's responsibility to present a fair, balanced and understandable assessment extends to interim and other price-sensitive public records and reports to regulators, as well as to information required to be presented by statutory instruments.

-^b A smaller company is one that is below the FTSE 350 throughout the year immediately prior to the reporting year.
+7 A smaller company is one that is below the FTSE 350 throughout the year immediately prior to the reporting year.